msprada/svelte-kit-issue--12139/README.md

 This Repo deals with following related issue:  https://github.com/sveltejs/kit/issues/12139

+tldr;
-tldr; if vite.config.ts preserveSymLinks: true the shared lib can be used but the redirect does not work if  preserveSymLinks: false => redirect does work but the shared lib cannot be used
+if vite.config.ts preserveSymLinks: true the shared lib can be used but the redirect does not work otherwise if preserveSymLinks: false => redirect does work but the shared lib cannot be used

 ## Steps to Reproduce